Tripl3Six/AlphaHack-v2/WIP.md

 - [ ] check if target is not at Y 0 in tp aura
 - [ ] fix no knockback jumping
 - [ ] fix entity spawner dialog
+- [x] Hitbox not allowing to hit players

 # TODO
 - [ ] anti iron door